This Sugar Cookie Recipe stands the test of time. Crisp on the outside, but buttery soft on the inside, this is a family favorite!

 - Using a 1 1/2 tablespoon cookie scoop, roll the dough into one inch sized balls.
 Roll the balls in sugar (you will need about 1/2 cup extra).
 Place on the prepared baking sheet.
 Space the cookies about two inches apart.

 - Bake for 10 to 12 minutes, rotating the pan halfway through the baking, or until the cookies just begin to turn golden brown around the edges.
-Allow to cool for 2 minutes on the baking sheet before transferring to a cooling rack to cool completely.
+Allow to cool for 2 minutes on the baking sheet before transferring to a wire rack to cool completely.

 - Once cool, store in an airtight container for up to two weeks.